RunestoneInteractive/pythonds/_sources/Recursion/TowerofHanoi.rst

 rules specify, the disks on each peg are stacked so that smaller disks are always on top of the larger disks.
 If you have not tried to solve this puzzle before, you should try it now.
-You do not need fancy disks and poles–a pile of books or pieces of paper will work.
+You do not need fancy disks and poles—a pile of books or pieces of paper will work.

 .. _fig_hanoi: